eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 6. initial state of the routes<figcaption>
 </figure>

-After BGP learns 200.0.0.0/24's path 10.0.1.28 is withdrew, BGP would send a route update for 200.0.0.0/24 to Zebra with two remaining paths.
-After Zebra updates this route, it reaches the state shown in Figure 7.
+After BGP learns 200.0.0.0/24's path 10.0.1.28 is withdrew, BGP would send a route update for 200.0.0.0/24 to zebra with two remaining paths.
+After zebra updates this route, it reaches the state shown in Figure 7.

 <figure align=center>
     <img src="images/nhg_removed_state.png" >